-Residential Life ale's campus is a network of grassy courtyards surrounded by spectacular architecture and a full array of educational and extracurricular facilities.
+ale's campus is a network of grassy courtyards surrounded by spectacular architecture and a full array of educational and extracurricular facilities.
 Large yet self-contained, the campus provides a beautiful setting for the exploration and investigation that define the undergraduate experience.

-The Residential Colleges All undergraduates at Yale are affiliated with one of twelve residential colleges from the day they first arrive on campus and are welcomed into the small community they will know well for four years.
+The Residential Colleges

+All undergraduates at Yale are affiliated with one of twelve residential colleges from the day they first arrive on campus and are welcomed into the small community they will know well for four years.
 In assigning students to residential colleges, Yale seeks to create a microcosm of the larger community within each college and to reflect the diversity of the larger student population.
 Unlike a system where students choose a "jock," "artsy," or "intellectual" residential unit, which can divide students, Yale's system promotes integration and inclusiveness.
 To foster this sense of community, freshmen and sophomores are required to live on campus.
-About four hundred undergraduates are assigned to each residential college.

 The residential colleges offer the intimacy and support of a smaller school without its limitations.
 Because each residential college is a community of about four hundred men and women, students come to know one another quickly as colleagues and as friends.
 But they also have broader opportunities to expand their social horizons.
-The population at Yale includes a great diversity of interests and backgrounds: there are more than five thousand undergraduates, from all fifty states and more than seventy countries.
+The population at Yale includes a great diversity of interests and backgrounds: there are more than five thousand undergraduates, from all fifty states and from eighty countries.
 There are public school graduates and prep school graduates, children of alumni and children who are the first in their family to go to college.
 Yale is sufficiently large so that each class, activity, and meal could mean a new friend to be made and a new discussion to be had.
-Each of the twelve colleges has its own shield.
-Here, the design of the shield for Branford College recalls the gift of books with which ten Connecticut ministers founded Yale College in 1701.